MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-observability-concepts.md

 * Pod-level metrics are available only on Linux.
 * Cilium data plane is supported starting with Kubernetes version 1.29.
 * Metric labels may have subtle differences between Cilium and non-Cilium clusters.
-* For Cilium based clusters, DNS metrics are only available for pods that have Cilium Network polices (CNP) configured on their clusters.
+* For Cilium based clusters, DNS metrics are only available for pods that have Cilium Network policies (CNP) configured on their clusters.
 * Flow logs are not currently available in the air gapped cloud.
 * Hubble relay may crash if one of the hubble node agents goes down and may cause interruptions to Hubble CLI.

 ### Scale

 Azure managed Prometheus and Grafana impose service-specific scale limitations.
-For more information, see [Scrape Prometheus metrics at scale in Azure Monitor](/azure/azure-monitor/essentials/prometheus-metrics-scrape-scale)
+For more information, see [Scrape Prometheus metrics at scale in Azure Monitor](/azure/azure-monitor/essentials/prometheus-metrics-scrape-scale).

 ## Pricing
 > [!IMPORTANT]
 > Advanced Container Networking Services is a paid offering.
-For more information about pricing, see [Advanced Container Networking Services - Pricing](https://azure.microsoft.com/pricing/details/azure-container-networking-services/)
+For more information about pricing, see [Advanced Container Networking Services - Pricing](https://azure.microsoft.com/pricing/details/azure-container-networking-services/).

 ## Next steps